Tongue, loss of whole or part

 A 30% rating requires: Intact oral nutritional intake with permanently impaired swallowing function without prescribed dietary modification.
 A 100% rating requires: Absent oral nutritional intake.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Tongue, loss of whole or part qualify for TDIU (Total Disability Individual Unemployability)?
+Can Tongue, loss of whole or part qualify for TDIU?

-What evidence do I need to establish service connection for Tongue, loss of whole or part?
+What evidence supports a higher rating for Tongue, loss of whole or part?

-What is the C&P exam like for Tongue, loss of whole or part?
+What happens at the C&P exam for Tongue, loss of whole or part?

 Get a Personalized Rating Analysis